What does a General Practice Nurse do?

 Please see Links page for contact details.

-The IPNA strongly recommends that you make contact as soon as possible with your local Professional Development Coordinator for Practice Nurses (PDC).
-There is a PDC for Practice Nurses in all but 4 regions – full contact details are in the Links page of our website.
+The IGPNEA strongly recommends that you make contact as soon as possible with your local Professional Development Coordinator for General Practice Nurses (PDC).
+Full contact details are in the Links page of our website.

-I am an experienced Practice Nurse – where can I get information on CNS/ANP grades?
+I am an experienced General Practice Nurse – where can I get information on CNS/ANP grades?

 NURSING WEBSITES (see also Research page)